Home » Drinks » Iced White Chocolate Mocha Recipe [Starbucks CopyCat]

 • Temperature-safe glasses

-1. Add a flavored syrup: Swap or add to the vanilla syrup with flavors like hazelnut, caramel, or peppermint for a seasonal twist.
+1. Flavored syrup: Swap or add to the vanilla syrup with flavors like hazelnut, caramel, or peppermint for a seasonal twist.

-2. Try different milk options: Use oat, almond, or coconut milk to change the texture and add subtle new flavors; these options can also make the drink lighter.
+2. Milk options: Use oat, almond, or coconut milk to change the texture and add subtle new flavors; these options can also make the drink lighter.

 3. Mix up the chocolate: Use a mix of white and dark chocolate chips or add a dash of cocoa powder for a layered chocolate taste.

-5. Top with extra garnishes: Sprinkle on crushed peppermint, cinnamon, or even white chocolate shavings on top of the whipped cream for added flair and flavor.
+5. Extra garnishes: Sprinkle crushed peppermint, cinnamon, or even white chocolate shavings on top of the whipped cream for added flair and flavor.

 A close-up captures the luscious pour of milk from a light blue bowl, reminiscent of an iced white chocolate mocha, into a pristine white pot.